Moicky/dynamodb/readme.md

 ## Setup

-Add `DYNAMODB_TABLE` as an **environment variable** containing the name of the dynamodb table.
+Add `DYNAMODB_TABLE` as an **environment variable** containing the name of the dynamodb table since it will be used by default.
+Still supports multiple tables since you can pass `TableName` as part of the `args` in every function.
 Also make sure to setup the required permissions to access the dynamodb table on aws or on your local machine.
 Also make sure to use `PK` and `SK` as keySchema attribute names in the table.

 _Support for different keySchemas will follow 😉_